yyx990803/build-your-own-mint/README.md

 - First, create a Google Sheets spreadsheet, and save its ID in `lib/credentials.json` as `sheets.sheet_id`.

 - Then, go to [Google Sheets API Quickstart](https://developers.google.com/sheets/api/quickstart/nodejs), and click the "Enable the Google Sheets API" button.
 Follow instructions and download the JSON file.
-Copy the corresponding fields into `lib/credentials.json`.
+Copy the following fields into `lib/credentials.json` under `sheets`:

+  - `client_id`
+  - `client_secret`
+  - `redirect_uris`

 - Run `npm run token-sheets`.
 This will prompt for auth and save the token in `lib/credentials.json` under `sheets.token`.